-Of all the glaring inefficiencies of the meat industry, there’s one that’s particularly cruel: the systematic culling of six billion male chicks mainly by means of gassing, grounding, and cervical dislocation.
-I am quite amazed by how this hideous practice is still relatively unknown, especially since it affects all kinds of industrialized egg production – no matter if free-range, organic, or battery cage.
+I am quite amazed by how the hideous practice of chick culling is still relatively unknown, especially since it affects all kinds of industrialized egg production – no matter if free-range, organic, or battery cage.

 It all started over the last century, when the chicken industry started to raise two different breeds of chicken with two different purposes: the “broilers”, that are raised for meat consumption, and the “layers” that are raised (yes, you guessed it right) to lay eggs.
 The baby male layers are then considered mistakes of no use and culled the same day they are born.